jongminkmg/Protocol/DNA_FISH.md

 ### For SABER
 15. After wash, incubate for 1 hour at 37C w/ 50uL (for 18mm coverslips) 1uM detection oligo in PBS.
+    - Before incubation, do a last quick PBS wash.

 16. Then another 3 times PBS wash (2nd time /w HOECHST)
     - Tried to maintain PBS at 37C during wash as much as possible.